Burgundy Tunic + Grey Jeans Outfit

 I ordered this wrap bracelet at a Stella & Dot party I attended a few weeks ago, and it just came in this weekend.
 This wrap style is always fun and the combination of leather straps and beaded chains is modern and just a little bit edgy.

 My black satchel is the perfect compliment to this casual outfit.
 I like how the silver hardware coordinates with my bracelet and the grey jeans.
-This bag was an impulse buy last fall when it was 50% off, and I’m so glad I snagged it when I did because it’s back to full price now.
-A nice option for less is this Sole Society satchel.

 You don’t have to match your bag and your shoes, but in this case it works nicely with the rest of the outfit.
 I didn’t want to introduce another shade of grey, and I suppose a pop of color could be fun, but I’m pretty plain Jane so I kept it simple with a black bag and black booties.